maitag/littleBigInt/README.md

 # littleBigInt
-another little pure haxe BigInt implementation (work in progress)
+another little pure haxe BigInt implementation

 ## what is implemented yet:

-- string in/output for binary and hexadecimal notation
-- string input for any base(<= 16)
+- string in/output for any base(<= 16)
 - addition and subtraction
 - multiplication (Karatsuba)
 - division with remainder